-- 1. Check that the console connection settings are configured as described above. - Connect one of the connectors on the RS-232 cable supplied, directly to the console port on the SG4300 Series. - 3.
-Connect the other end of the cable to the terminal or the serial connector of the computer running the communications software.
+- 1. Check that the console connection settings are configured as described above. - 2.
+Connect one of the connectors on the RS-232 cable supplied, directly to the console port on the SG3200 Series. - 3.
+Connect the other end of the cable to a console terminal or to the serial connector of a computer running console emulation software.

-2.4.
+2.3.
 Connecting Power

-This section describes connecting power to the SG4300 Series.
+This section describes connecting power to the SG3200 Series.
 Only an AC power source is supported by the product.